Integrity and

 calmness and clarity of your mind and thinking.

-cooperate with other people and help other people.
-This awareness includes
+with other people and how to help other people.

 The

-share with some of them now are experienced as good, happy, pleasant by the
+people are experienced as pleasant by the whole range of

-your most reliable standards to test the value of all the new ideas and
+ideas are your most reliable standards to test the value of all of the new

 receives some benefits and learns some of the values and conventions of their

-education in some beliefs, arts and sciences to learn how other people think and
+sciences to some degrees to learn how other people think and feel and to experience

-Everyone’s intention to cultivate excellence in any positive concern can
+Everyone’s intention to cultivate excellence in any positive concern as

-conditions and so each individual person is aware of inherent,
+conditions and so each individual is aware of inherent, natural

 ideas, wishes and concerns and allows them to